top of page

 Your Finance Team Plays A Critical Role In the Grant Review Process

-• Payroll expense to be invoiced quarterly, backed up with payroll reports, with 100% of the payroll budget to be invoiced by the 75% point of the contract
+• Payroll expenses are to be invoiced quarterly, backed up with payroll reports, with 100% of the payroll budget to be invoiced by the 75% point of the contract

 • Professional fees expense to be invoiced one time, mid-contract, for 100% of the budget amount, supported by vendor invoices

-• Indirect expense to be paid 100% at the end of the contract, if performance is deemed sufficient by the grantor, supported by vendor invoices
+• Indirect expenses to be paid 100% at the end of the contract, if performance is deemed sufficient by the grantor, supported by vendor invoices

 Do you see anything confusing?
 Fortunately, the Executive Director of this organization found these discrepancies before she signed and we looked through the contract together to find and correct the language and terms.